ernie/the_setup/03_pfctl/README.md

 binds to unprivileged ports.
 We want to be able to go to URLs like http://my-app.local.devel and https://my-app.local.devel without appending a port number to the URL, and without changing nginx from its default Homebrew unprivileged port setup.
-Thankfully, OS X has a packet filter that can take care of this for us.
+Thankfully, macOS has a packet filter that can take care of this for us.
 The `pfctl` command is the one that manages this packet filter.

 ## The Installation